 Research in Progress

-- The Pollution–Productivity Curve: Non-linear Effects and Adaptation in High-pollution Environments (with Faraz Usmani) Draft available upon request
+- The Pollution–Productivity Curve: Non-linear Effects and Adaptation in High-pollution Environments [Draft available upon request]

-Pre-Analysis Plan: AEA RCT registry- Global Spillovers in Agricultural Technology Development (with Ashish Shenoy)
+Conferences: AAEA 2025 · Funding: J-PAL DAISI · PAP: AEA RCT Registry- Global Spillovers in Agricultural Technology Development

 Education